daos-stack/daos/utils/debug/README-gdb.md

 be able to rebuild the calling stack.
 In such situation, the configuration of the defunct host has to be reproduce which is not an easy task: using docker container should be evaluated.
-If it is not possible, the stack unwinding has to be done manually using the stack pointer (i.e. rsp register) and the function call addressses recorded in the stack.
+If it is not possible, the stack unwinding has to be done manually using the stack pointer (i.e. rsp register) and the function call addresses recorded in the stack.

 To have the source code annotation, the debuginfo and the source rpms of the executable and its libraries shall be installed.